clairelin20523/dsc232r-amazon-predictive-modeling/README.md

 Method that allows users to choose a certain year to look at monthly purchasing counts
 ## 3.2 Preprocessing
 ### 3.2.1 Take care of missing categories
+For missing values in the `product_category` field, since adjacent entries usually belong to the same category, we will employ a forward-fill method to maintain data continuity.
 ### 3.2.2 Remove Columns
+Given the low proportion of Vine program reviews (only 2,982 out of 523,269), which is too minor to significantly impact our analysis, we have decided to drop this column.
+Similarly, since all data comes from the US market (the `marketplace` column is always 'US'), this column is redundant and will be removed to save storage space and computational resources.
 ### 3.2.3 Filter out rows with missing body and date and verified purchase
+For the essential fields `review_body` and `review_date`, which are critical for our analysis due to their relevance to the review content and timing, we will remove any rows with missing values in these columns.
+The absence of this information renders the row useless for trend analysis.
 ### 3.2.4 Filter out old data
+Observing that the volume of data increases over the years, likely reflecting the growing base of Amazon users, we will discard data from before 2005.
+This approach focuses the model training on more representative and relevant data, enhancing the accuracy of predicting future trends.
 ### 3.2.5 Check other missing values
 ### 3.2.6 Extract month and year
 ### 3.2.7 Add Sub-category Column